GASTRIC SLEEVE SURGERY PATIENT GUIDE 2018

 Every patient will have to do two full days of clear liquids just prior to surgery.
 During these two days the patient will be instructed to only have:

 - Sugar-free beverages such as crystal light, propel, vitamin zero water, Powerade zero

 - Apple, cranberry, or white grape juice is approved if it is diluted 50/50 with water

 - Sugar-free popsicles

-Every patient is also instructed to have 2 greek yogurts per day during the Clear Liquids ONLY.
+Every patient is also instructed to have 2 greek yogurts per day during the Clear Liquids Phase ONLY.
 This is only a requirement if the patient is not taking a probiotic.

-- It is recommended for each patient to start taking a probiotic with a minimum of 50 billion CFU as soon as possible before surgery.
+Start taking a probiotic with a minimum of 50 billion CFU as soon as possible before surgery.
 This will help create a healthy balance of bacteria and will help with digestion.

-- Bariatric vitamins need to begin 7-10 days after surgery.
+Vitamins need to begin 7-10 days after surgery.

 Phase 1: Begins the day of surgery, lasts 5-7 days